 - steward (n.)

-- Old English stiward, stigweard "house guardian," from stig "hall, pen" + weard "guard."
+- Old English stiward, stigweard "house guardian, housekeeper," from stig "hall, pen for cattle, part of a house" (see sty (n.1)) + weard "guard" (see ward (n.)).
 Used after the Conquest as the equivalent of Old French seneschal (q.v.).
-Meaning "overseer of workmen" is attested from c.1300.
+Meaning "overseer of workmen" is attested from c.
+1300.
 The sense of "officer on a ship in charge of provisions and meals" is first recorded mid-15c.; extended to trains 1906.
 This was the title of a class of high officers of the state in early England and Scotland, hence meaning "one who manages affairs of an estate on behalf of his employer" (late 14c.).
+Meaning "person who supervises arrangements" at a meeting, dinner, etc., is from 1703.

-The Scottish form is reflected in Stewart, name of the royal house, from Walter (the) Steward, who married (1315) Marjorie de Bruce, daughter of King Robert.
-The terminal -t is a Scottish form (late 14c.).
+The Scottish form (with terminal -t attested from late 14c.) is reflected in Stewart, name of the royal house descended from Walter (the) Steward, who married (1315) Marjorie de Bruce, daughter of King Robert.
 Stuart is a French spelling, attested from 1429 and adopted by Mary, Queen of Scots.